 A new report discovers not gold, but hazardous contaminants in popular recreation areas

-Gold Rush-era ghosts lurk in the Sierra Nevada foothills—ghosts in the form of arsenic, asbestos, mercury, chromium, lead and other toxic minerals.
+Gold-rush-era ghosts lurk in the Sierra Nevada foothills—ghosts in the form of arsenic, asbestos, mercury, chromium, lead and other toxic minerals.

 The minerals are the leftover legacy of intensive mining during the 1800s—activity that now poses health risks on recreational trails that run through abandoned mine sites.

-“This is one of the most overlooked environmental problems in the state,” said Carrie Monohan, science director for The Sierra Fund and lead author of a June report on the toxic legacy of Gold Rush-era mining.
+“This is one of the most overlooked environmental problems in the state,” said Carrie Monohan, science director for The Sierra Fund and lead author of a June report on the toxic legacy of gold-rush-era mining.

 The Sierra Fund report found that several recreational trails in the Sierra Nevada foothills had high levels of hazardous contaminants.
 Long ago, miners pounded rock into dust heavy with lead and asbestos.
-Water cannons were also used to blast soil off of mountains, and then mercury was used to extract gold.
+Water cannons were also used to blast soil off of mountains, and then used mercury to extract gold.